Picking out the right switch for your keyboard is a difficult decision.

 Cherry MX Specialty Switches

-Now that we’ve gone over all of the more common Cherry MX switches, let’s talk about the really juicy stuff, their specialty switches.
-Are they really that much different from the main lineup, or is all marketing?
-Let’s find out.
+Now that we’ve gone over all of the more common Cherry MX colors, let’s talk about the really juicy stuff, their specialty choices.

-Cherry MX Silent switches, the perfect switch for peace and quiet.
-The silent switches are nearly identical to the main switch lineup except they come with rubber dampening on the stem to lower the decibel output on each keystroke.
+Cherry MX Silents, the perfect pick for peace and quiet.
+The silent picks are nearly identical to the main lineup except they come with rubber dampening on the stem to lower the decibel output on each keystroke.

 Cherry MX Silent Red